Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 **1\.
 BE SURE TO DEBUG**

-Developers can interrupt code execution and check the program's state using strong tools known as debuggers.
+Developers can interrupt code execution and check the program's state using powerful tools known as debuggers.

 These tools allow you to step through the code line by line, look at variables, and set breakpoints to stop the program's execution at particular points.